Death of Sohrabuddin Sheikh: Involved persons

 Accused non-governmental criminals and their associates include Sohrabuddin Sheikh, his wife Kauser Bi, Tulsiram Prajapati, and Sylvester Daniel.

-Accused police and officials include Vipul Aggarwal, Abhay Chudasma, Geetha Johri, Dinesh MN, Rajkumar Pandian, P.P.
+Accused police and officials include Vipul Aggarwal, Abhay Chudasama, Geetha Johri, Dinesh MN, Rajkumar Pandian, P.P.
 Pandey, Ashish Pandya, Amit Shah, Himanshu Singh Rajawat and D. G. Vanzara.

 Judges, lawyers, and prosecutors involved in the case include JT Utpat, BH Loya, MB Gosavi, and Shrikant Khandalkar.

 Witnesses for the prosecution include Rajnish Rai.

 In addition to the various cases directly connected to the death of Sohrabuddin and his wife, other related cases include the Tulsiram Prajapati killing, the Ishrat Jahan case, the murder of Haren Pandya, and the Popular Builders firing case.

 Timeline

 On 23–24 November 2005 Gujarati police deputy inspector general D. G. Vanzara took custody of history-sheeter Sohrabuddin Sheikh, his wife Kauser Bi, and Tulsiram Prajapati as they travelled by bus in Sangli, Maharashtra.
-Vanzara sent Tulsiram to Ahmedabad, Gujarat, where the Rajasthani police took custody of him and took him to Udaipur, Rajasthan.
+Vanzara sent Tulsiram to Ahmedabad, Gujarat, where the Rajasthan police took custody of him and took him to Udaipur, Rajasthan.

 On 26 November police shot and killed Sohrabuddin in what they would describe as a police encounter.
 On 28–29 November in a village in Ilol someone murdered and cremated Kauser Bi.
 Some accounts say that someone raped her also.
 In December Sohrabuddin's brother wrote to the Chief Justice of India claiming murder with police involvement.
 In response, the Supreme Court of India directed the Criminal Investigation Department in Gujarat to take the case from police and themselves investigate it.

 A year later on 26 December 2006 police reported that Tulsiram had escaped from police custody.
 On 28 December a police encounter led to the Tulsiram Prajapati killing between the town of Ambaji and the village of Sarhad Chapri near the border between Gujarat and Rajasthan.

 In February 2007 DIG Rajnish Rai submits a report to the CID.
 In April Rai arrests fellow IPS officers Dinesh MN, Rajkumar Pandian, and D. G. Vanzara.
 Weeks later Rai leaves the case investigation.

 Early in 2010 the Supreme Court transfers the investigation of the case from the police in Gujarat to the CBI office in Mumbai.
-In April 2010 CBI arrests DIG Abhay Chudasma on charges of criminal collaboration with the deceased Sohrabuddin.
-Chudasma was the 14th police officer arrested in the case.
+In April 2010 CBI arrests DIG Abhay Chudasama on charges of criminal collaboration with the deceased Sohrabuddin.
+Chudasama was the 14th police officer arrested in the case.
 In July 2010 CBI chargesheeted and arrested Amit Shah, who was then Minister of State for the Government of Gujarat.

 In April 2011 CBI took control of the investigation into the Tulsiram Prajapati killing.
 In 2012 the SC transferred the trial from the Gujarat High Court to the Bombay High Court to promote a more fair trial.
 In 2013 the SC combined the cases of Sohrabuddin, his wife Kauser Bi, and Tulsiram.